amirsciammas/interview-mlops-engineer/README.md

 pip install jupyter
 ```

-With the environment activated (important) start the server and open it:
+Start the server and open it:

 ```bash
 jupyter-notebook